techno-tim/techno-tim.github.io/_posts/2020-04-19-docker-rancher-kubernetes.md

 [Watch Video](https://www.youtube.com/watch?v=oILc0ywDVTk)

+See all the hardware I recommend at <https://l.technotim.live/gear>

 ## Install Docker

 To install docker, see [https://docs.technotim.live/posts/docker-compose-install/](https://docs.technotim.live/posts/docker-compose-install/)

-See all the hardware I recommend at <https://l.technotim.live/gear>
+## Install Rancher

 The two paths in the workload configuration need to be reversed: